 Debt mutual funds invest a significant portion of the corpus in debt and money market instruments, such as treasury bills, government securities, corporate bonds, etc.

 Best debt mutual funds are those funds that offer stable and moderate returns with minimal market risks.
 However, fixed-income funds are subject to credit risk and inflation risk.

 NRIs and resident investors can enjoy the following benefits by investing in debt mutual funds in India:

-High liquidity: Liquidity is one of the key benefits of fixed income funds is they offer high liquidity.
-You can redeem the purchased units any time and the money will show in your bank account within a day.
+- High liquidity: Liquidity is one of the key benefits of fixed-income funds is they offer high liquidity.
+You can redeem the purchased units at any time and the money will show up in your bank account within a day.

 Gains from mutual funds investment are subject to income tax for resident and NRI investors.

 Capital gain tax

 The debt mutual fund tax has been changed with effect from April 1, 2023, after the Budget 2023 brought certain amendments.
 Debt mutual funds will no longer be allowed to avail of indexation benefits from FY 23-24.
 Any gains made on debt mutual funds investment will now attract taxation on applicable slab rates of the investor’s income bracket.